CRCVREU/Assignment-0/README.md

 # Part II: Understanding Part I

-InPart Iyou successfully ran Python code which uses a Convolutional Neural Network to classify the images in the MNIST dataset.
+In Part I you successfully ran Python code which uses a Convolutional Neural Network to classify the images in the MNIST dataset.
 For many of you, that probably doesn’t make a lot of sense.
-So our goal in this part of the assignment will be to take a closer look at what’s happening in the code fromPart I. I have added some additional lines to the code you will be examining.
+So our goal in this part of the assignment will be to take a closer look at what’s happening in the code from Part I. I have added some additional lines to the code you will be examining.
 These serve only as aides to better illustrate the concepts therein.

 To get started, you will need to be signed in to your Google account.
 Once signed in, navigate